-Light Blue arrow.
+Dark Blue arrow.
 Electric fan relay.

-Violet arrow.
+Pink arrow.
 New, Fog light relay. (prior project)

-The second part of this project is to address the blower fans that seem to have a life of it's own.
+The second part of this project is to address the blower fans that seem to have a life of its own.
 They would, on occasion continue to run even after the AC switch was turned to the "off" position.

 Start by locating the brown/white wire that feeds the AC blower relay, mounted at the left side of the console, behind the kick panel.
 This is the same wire that feeds off the problematic 50 amp fuse.